Compress JPEG online.

 - Email attachments.
 Most email providers limit attachments to 10–25 MB.
 Compressing your photos before attaching ensures they send without bouncing.

 - Platform upload limits.
-Real estate listing sites, job boards, and school portals often cap image uploads at 1–5 MB.
+Real estate sites, job boards, and school portals often cap image uploads at 1–5 MB.
 Compressing first prevents upload rejections.

 - Storage efficiency.
 Whether archiving photos on a hard drive or in cloud storage, compressed JPEGs let you store more images in the same space.